vuminhtue/SMU_Deep_Learning_Keras/README.md

 # Deep Learing using Python with Keras Library
 This repository prepares the workshop for Clemson University student on Deep Learning with Keras.
-This is in production right now.
-Do not use!

 This repository generates the corresponding course website based on the original templates from [The Carpentries](https://carpentries.org/).